Updated: Nov 20, 2020

 2. Accent: You should never lose who you are by changing or dropping your accent, however some accents can be very broad and hard to understand, so softening your accent by pronouncing your vowels in a more open manor will allow you to be better understood.

-3. Colloquialisms: They may make perfect sense to your neighbours, but may be misinterpreted and even offensive to someone from elsewhere.
+3. Colloquialisms: They may make perfect sense to your neighbors, but may be misinterpreted and even offensive to someone from elsewhere.

 4. Timbre: For me this is the most important and influential part of comfortable listening, what I mean by that is that some voices you can listen to forever whereas others will annoy you within two seconds.
 No one wants to listen to a scratchy or squeaky voice for over one hour so if you have one please for the sanity of the rest of us please try to change it.
 The sound or timbre of your voice is influenced by many things such as your age, what you eat and drink, smoking, weight, lung capacity, correct breathing and vocal cord elasticity.
 The good news is that there are hundreds of books and breathing exercises to help people change their timbre.